I am 37 weeks pregnant, which means any time in the next few weeks this baby is expected to arrive! Pretty crazy.

 Um, not exactly an option at this point.

-Because this isn’t my first rodeo and it was only 16 months ago that I was in the exact same position waiting for L to arrive, I know a little more of what to expect and am doing my very best to prepare for our lives to change yet again.
+Because this isn’t my first rodeo and it was only 16 months ago that I was in the exact same position waiting for L to arrive, I know a little more of what to expect and am doing my very best to prepare for our lives to change yet again, and luckily I found a list of baby names online so I can choose a great one for the new addition to the family.

 I really thought L would arrive two weeks late (as a lot of first babies do), so when she came a week early, I was shocked.
 We hadn’t packed any bags, there were baby clothes I still needed to wash, and our house was pretty dirty because I didn’t want to do any deep-cleaning until right before.

-This time, I’ve been tackling so many home projects and cleaning chores early to get everything ready.
+This time, I’ve been tackling so many home projects and cleaning chores early like carpet cleaning with the help of carpet cleaning cincinnati to get everything ready.
 Her nursery is all set.
 I moved L into her new “big girl” room at the beginning of July and am working on getting all of the baby clothes sorted and ready to go in the existing nursery.
 Since I’m having another girl, I have hardly purchased anything and plan to reassess her wardrobe as she grows since their birthdays will be opposite seasons.

-Our freezer is full of meals and snacks for those first few months and our pantry is stocked with non-perishables.
+Our freezer is full of meals and snacks from my favorite meal preparation Oklahoma City service for those first few months and our pantry is stocked with non-perishables.
 I even started buying Christmas gifts since I knew this fall could potentially be crazy and our budget may not look as nice with two kids.

 I’ve prepared much better at work and a lot of the projects I’ve been working on are wrapping up or already nicely delegated to other coworkers.
 There’s still a lot of little things I want to get done in the next week or so, both at home and work, but if I went into labor today I would feel much more prepared than I did last time.